-These prints were exhibited in the The Getty Museum’s, “Blurring the Line; Manuscripts in the Age of Print” exhibition as an educational didactic showing how a woodcut or a copper engraving is made.
+In 2019 I had the honor of being commissioned to create a printmaking didactic for The Getty Museum’s, “Blurring the Line; Manuscripts in the Age of Print” exhibition for an educational display showing how a woodcut or a copper engraving is made.

 The exhibition featured examples of the integration of printmaking with illuminated manuscripts in the Middle Ages.
 The prints I did are inspired by “Studies of Peonies”, by Martin Schongauer from the late 1400’s.